Age of consent in Europe: History

 Until 1998, homosexual acts between men were entirely forbidden under Section 171 (1929).
 In 1989, Alecos Modinos, president of the Cypriot Gay Liberation Movement, brought a case to the European Court of Human Rights.
 In 1993, the Court held that the prohibition of homosexual acts was a violation of Article 8.
 In January 1995, the Cypriot Government introduced a Bill in the Cypriot Parliament that would have abolished the ban.
 Strong opposition from the Eastern Orthodox Church meant the Bill stalled when referred to the Parliament's Legal Affairs Committee.
 The European Commission repeated its warning that Cyprus must follow the Court's ruling.
 In May 1997, again a government measure to repeal the ban failed because of the strength of the opposition.
-In April 1998, the Council of Europe set a deadline for compliance of 29 May 1998 and on 21 May 1998, the House of Representatives voted 36 to 8 in favour legalising homosexual acts.
+In April 1998, the Council of Europe set a deadline for compliance of 29 May 1998 and on 21 May 1998, the House of Representatives voted 36 to 8 in favour of legalising homosexual acts.
 However it was set at 18 while heterosexual acts remained at 16.

 In 2002, under pressure from the EU the parliament finally ended the disparate provisions and changed the age of consent to 17 for both heterosexual and homosexual acts, under the revised Criminal Code.